SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 git clone <repository-url>
 cd your-existing-app
 ```
+This will clone a folder namely your-existing-app

 ### Initialize next.js in Your Application

 Now, create a new file in the project's lib directory called shubham.js.
 This file will contain the configuration and initialization code for the Passport client.

+->Below is the working code.
+Copy and paste it into shubham.js file.

 ```javascript
    const express = require('express');